The advantages of having a touchscreen receiver in your car

 Add a rear-view camera for safety

-A rear-view camera can help make your double-sized stereo a valuable tool against accidents, because you never know what you’ll see behind you — a pet, a tricycle rider, or even Bigfoot (he’s really shy).
+A rear-view or backup camera can help make your double-sized stereo a valuable tool against accidents, because you never know what you’ll see behind you — a pet, a tricycle rider, or even Bigfoot (he’s really shy).
 Its wide field of view offers a whole lot more of what’s behind you than using your mirror, and you won’t have to turn your head.

 Alpine HCE-C305R rear-view camera